 The land for 22 Fairfield (239 Commonwealth) was part of a larger parcel on which 233-235-239 Commonwealth subsequently were built.
 It was originally purchased from the Boston Water Power Company on February 16, 1863, by Daniel Davies, Jarvis Dwight Braman, and Grenville Temple Winthrop Braman.
 Grenville Braman was treasurer of the Boston Water Power Company, Jarvis Braman was his brother (and later president of the company), and Daniel Davies, a housewright and master carpenter, was Grenville Braman’s father-in-law.

 By the 1884-1885 winter season, Nathaniel and Cornelia (Barroll) Thayer had made 22 Fairfield their Boston home, the “Table Gossip” column in the Boston Globe noting that they were “occupying their handsome new house on Commonwealth avenue, although it is still unfinished.”
 They previously had lived at 70 Mt.
 Vernon.
-They also maintained a home in Lancaster.
+They also maintained homes in Lancaster and Newport

 In her book, Ogden Codman and the Decoration of Houses, Pauline C. Metcalf indicates that the Thayers retained Ogden Codman, Jr., to provide interior decoration of their Boston home.